 Australian Honorary Consulate

 Ave Kamba Simango, 71

 Pretoria, South Africa

-Phone: (27 12) 423 6000
+Telephone (27 12) 423 6000

-Fax: (27 12) 342 8442
+Facsimile (27 12) 342 8442

 High Commission website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the above Embassy, you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you can't contact the High Commission in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.